-Golf history is littered with the “can’t miss” studs who did and players who had their 15 minutes of fame only to never be heard from again.
+Golf history is littered with the “can’t miss” who did and players who had their 15 minutes of fame only to never be heard from again.
 They often end up playing in tournaments you’ve never heard of in nowhere towns, or moving on from the game altogether.
-The pressure and frustration reached its zenith toward the end of 2017, when Wyatt considered putting away his clubs for good.
+The pressure and frustration for Wyatt reached its zenith toward the end of 2017, when he considered putting away his clubs for good.

 “Missing a ton of cuts wears on you,” he said, lamenting all those exasperating weeks on the road.
 “I had a lot of self doubt if I was good enough or even if I wanted to be out here.
 It was crazy.
 Here I thought my whole life that I would be a successful pro golfer.”

 ‘When he would get going with his ball-striking, it was unbelievable.
 It made that perfect noise and he left those perfect dollar-bill divots.
 Sometimes I’d just sit on the range and watch him hit that perfect 5-yard draw over and over and over.’ —Justin Thomas on Wyatt